iAM-AMR/iAM.AMR.DOC/source/data_extraction/form_factor.rst

 AMU
 ---
 Select the ingredients used as part of the factor.
 As you begin to type, the field will be auto-completed from the list of available ingredients.
 Then, select 'Add AMU' to add the ingredient to the list.
 Likewise, highlight the ingredient and select 'Delete AMU' to remove it from the list.

+When the study uses a drug that specifies a different form than what appears in ATCvet, (e.g. -tartarate, -sulfate, -free acid, -chloride, copper, ccfa, etc) do not attach a note to the reference.
+Instead, in the factor description field, write "drug administered as X".

+e.g. *tylosin* (official name in ATCvet) may be administered as *tylosin tartrate.*

 Refer to the :ref:`selecting an antimicrobial <03_activities/literature_extract:Selecting an Antimicrobial>` section for details on how to extract data for factors including multiple ingredients.